numbleroot/i3blocks-go/README.md

 **load-average**: If enough space is available, shows your machine's load average for the last 1, 5, and 15 minutes provided by `/proc/loadavg` file.
 If space is limited, only shows the load average of the last minute.

-**temperature**: Reads CPU temperature from `/sys/class/hwmon/hwmon0/temp1_input` and displays the value with a corresponding thermometer icon.
-The icon is colored according to provided `-highTemp XX` and `-criticalTemp YY` temperature values.
+**temperature**: Reads the CPU temperature from `/sys/class/hwmon/hwmon0/temp1_input` and displays the value.
+The font color is set accordingly to provided `-highTemp XX` and `-criticalTemp YY` temperature values.

-**battery**: Consults three files located at `/sys/class/power_supply/` to simply show a conditionally colored battery icon and your machine's current charge percentage.
+**battery**: Consults three files located at `/sys/class/power_supply/` to simply show your machine's current charge percentage appropriately colored.
 Exclude this blocklet if your machine does not feature a battery.

 **volume**: Executes `amixer sget Master` and extracts volume level in percent as well as whether your speakers are currently muted.
 Outputs fitting icon and volume level.